Strategies to minimize waste and maximize sustainable impact

 5. Training and awareness

-Maximizing sustainable impact
+Maximizing the sustainable impact

-Responsible purchasing
+1. Responsible purchasing

 2. Composting and donations